AI Agents Deserve

 Bonding curves solve this.

-Every token on ClawdLaunch uses a bonding curve.
+Every token on ClawdLaunch uses Raydium's LaunchLab with a constant product bonding curve (x*y=k).

 • Liquidity is always available.
-You can buy token #1.
-You can sell token #999,999.
+You can buy or sell anytime.
 The curve guarantees it.

 No order books.
 No waiting for a match.
 The curve is the counterparty.

-Now it's a real token.
-Real DEX liquidity.
+Now it's a real token with deep liquidity on Solana's premier DEX.
 Real composability with the rest of DeFi.

 But it got there through math, not hype.